Mia Justus: Texas Longhorns

 Justus started every game for the Longhorns in her junior season in 2023, being named second-team All-Big 12 with 9 shutouts in 26 games.
 She led the team to the Big 12 championship as the tournament's most valuable player.
 Texas reached the third round of the NCAA tournament, where they fell to Florida State.
 With the program's move to the Southeastern Conference in 2024, Justus kept a program-record 12 clean sheets and was named to the All-SEC third team.
 She led the Longhorns to the SEC championship as the tournament's most valuable player, posting a career-high 14 saves in a 2–1 win against Arkansas in the semifinals.

 Club career

 Utah Royals

 The Utah Royals announced on December 30, 2024, that the club had signed Justus to her first professional contract on a three-year deal.
-She reunited with Cristina Roque in the goalkeeper room as the backup to Mandy McGlynn.
-On August 3, 2025, with McGlynn injured, she made her professional debut in a 1–1 draw against the Orlando Pride.
+She reunited with former Seminoles teammate Cristina Roque as backups to starter Mandy McGlynn.
+On August 3, 2025, following an injury to McGlynn, Justus made her professional debut in a 1–1 draw against the Orlando Pride.
+On September 28, she made her second appearance and kept her first professional clean sheet in a 2–0 win over Bay FC, earning NWSL Save of the Week for her backpedaling stop on a header.
+She finished her rookie season with 2 appearances.

+On March 14, 2026, Justus began the season as the starter after an injury to McGlynn.
+On April 3, she kept her first clean sheet of the season in a 1–0 win over the Chicago Stars, receiving a Goal of the Week nomination for the third consecutive week.
+The following game, she was subbed out for McGlynn after getting a minor injury during a 3–0 victory over the Seattle Reign.